Fractional ownership of aircraft: Agreement

 Private air travel advisors can be of assistance with navigating and negotiating the so-called "boilerplate" fractional contract.

-Owners rarely fly the specific aircraft in which they hold shared title.
+Owners rarely fly the specific aircraft in which they hold shared titles.
 More likely, they will travel on identical planes in the company's fleet.
-This is a natural consequence of the fractional model, since many owners "pull" on the same plane.
-It's likely that the plane is either in use by another owner, or that another plane is positioned in a more convenient location for deployment.
+This is a natural consequence of the fractional model since many owners "pull" on the same plane.
+Often the plane is either in use by another owner, or another plane is positioned in a more convenient location for deployment.

 This fleet flexibility is one of the key benefits of fractional ownership over full ownership.
-Owners aren't stranded when their plane is undergoing maintenance and they can upgrade or downgrade to other fleet aircraft for special trip requirements.
+Owners are not stranded when their plane is undergoing maintenance, and they can upgrade or downgrade to other fleet aircraft for special trip requirements.

 Fractional agreement terms are typically five years, after which owners sell their share back to the company for the then-current fair market value, less a "remarketing fee", typically around 7%.
 The fee may be waived for renewals.
 Customers may also lease their share in a variety of configurations, depending on their tax and financial profile.
 The "fair market value" calculation is a key consideration and can dominate the overall cost-benefit analysis of the fractional ownership format.
 Many fractional owners were burned by the volatile market and geopolitical conditions of the early 2000s and the recession in the late 2000s.
 All contracts should outline an appeals process if the owner disputes the end-of-contract valuation.